Ski Mountaineering 2020

 Gain the confidence and skills required for Ski Mountaineering with an ACMG Ski Guide on our low-ratio (1:4) course this winter!
 Skills covered will help you to get out and tackle some big-mountain ski objectives and traverses!
 2-days of skiing and climbing in some of the big-mountain ski terrain in the South Coast Mountains working on steep snow climbing skills, route finding, winter hazard awareness and technical winter climbing systems, avalanche hazard awareness, terrain assessment and more.
 This course is conducted behind Blackcomb or Whistler mountains.

 The Ski Mountaineering course is held behind Whistler or Blackcomb mountains.
 The course fee does not include lift access.
-Students can use their existing ski passes, or an optional Backcountry Lift pass can be purchased for $62.
+Students can use their existing ski passes, or an optional Backcountry Lift pass can be purchased for $74.Participants are responsible for the following:

-- Personal gear and camping equipment (please see Gear List)
+- Personal gear, ski equipment and camping equipment (please see Gear List)

-- Avalanche safety gear is required for each person (beacon, probe, shovel)
+- Avalanche safety gear, required for each person (beacon, probe, shovel)

 - Transportation to/from Whistler